Cornell-MAE-UG/fa25-portfolio-YassineCoulibaly/_projects/2025-Engineers and Society Portfolio.md

 This week established the foundation by clarifying who was affected and why the decisions surrounding MCAS had serious ethical implications.

+Week 7: Facts, Assumptions, and Definitions

+Relevant Facts :

+- MCAS was implemented to address stability issues cause by the larger engines.
+- The system relied on a single sensir and repeatedly activate.
+- Pilots were not fully informed about MCAS functionality.

+Resonable Assumptions:

+- Engineers raised concerns internally, but these concerns were minimized or overruled.
+- Schedule pressure and cost reduction influenced design and certification decisions.
+- Competitive pressure with Airbus shaped organizational priorities.

+Definitional Clarifications:

+Key terms such as safety, transparency, responsibility, and failure were analyzed from multiple perspectives:

+    - Boeing’s perspective: Meeting regulatory requirements and maintaining competitiveness.
+    - Victims’ families’ perspective: Full disclosure, accountability, and prioritization of human life.
+    - FAA’s perspective: Regulatory compliance and oversight efficiency.

+This week highlighted how differing definitions of ethical terms can significantly change ethical judgments.